Different Types of Machine Learning Algorithms

 Supervised Learning

 Supervised Learning involves having input variables (X) and an output variable (Y).
-We use a machine learning algorithm to learn the relationship between the input and output.
-It is referred to as Supervised Learning because the training data acts like a teacher who guides the learning process.
-The figure below demonstrates this, where we provide explicit information in the form of labels for the input data.
+We use a machine learning algorithm to learn the relationship between the input and output samples.
+It is called Supervised Learning because the training data acts like a teacher who guides the learning process.
+The figure below demonstrates this, where we provide explicit information as labels for the input data.

 How supervised learning algorithm works in machine learning?

-Some examples of supervised learning algorithms are Linear Regression, Logistic Regression, Decision Trees, Random Forest, Support Vector Machines (SVM), Naive Bayes Classifier, k-Nearest Neighbors (k-NN), Neural Networks (MLP, CNN, RNN), etc.
+Some examples of supervised learning algorithms are Linear Regression, Logistic Regression, Decision Trees, Random Forest, Support Vector Machines (SVM), Naive Bayes Classifier, k-Nearest Neighbors (k-NN), Neural Networks (Multi-Layer Perceptron, Convolution Neural Networks, Recurrent Neural Networks), etc.

 Unsupervised Learning

-In Unsupervised Learning, only input data (X) is available without corresponding output variables.
-No explicit output data is provided to guide the learning process, so the machine must find its own way to learn the mapping function.
-This is achieved by creating a pseudo output, such as similarities between data samples.
-Here machine tries to identify the underlying characteristics present in the input data samples as its output.
+In Unsupervised Learning, only input data (X) is available, and no corresponding output label is present.
+No explicit output data is provided to guide the learning process, so the machine tries to find its own way to learn the mapping function.
+This is achieved internally by creating a pseudo output, such as similarities between data samples.
+Here machine tries to identify the underlying characteristics present among input samples as its output.

 How unsupervised learning algorithm works in machine learning?

-Some examples of unsupervised learning algorithms are K-Means Clustering, Hierarchical Clustering, Density-Based Clustering (DBScan), Apriori algorithm for association rule learning, Non-Negative Matrix Factorization (NMF), Principal Component Analysis (PCA).
+Some examples of unsupervised learning algorithms are K-Means Clustering, Hierarchical Clustering, Density-Based Clustering (DBScan), Apriori algorithm for association rule mining, Non-Negative Matrix Factorization (NMF), Principal Component Analysis (PCA).

 Semi-Supervised Learning

-In the previous example, if the input data has explicit labels for the circle and triangle, but not for the rectangle and hexagon, this scenario falls under the category of Semi-Supervised Learning.
-Most of the real-world data lie in this category, as labelling data is time-consuming and requires expert human resources.
+In the previous example, this scenario falls under Semi-Supervised Learning if the input data has explicit labels for the circle and triangle but not for the rectangle and hexagon.
+Most real-world data lie in this category, as labelling data is time-consuming and requires expert human resources.

 How semi-supervised learning algorithm works in machine learning?